Date Protein Bar Recipe (Soft & Fudgy)

 - Use soft Medjool dates for the best texture

-- If your dates are dry, soak them in warm water first
+- If your dates feel dry, soak them in warm water first

-- Press the mixture firmly into the container so the bars hold together better
+- Press the mixture down firmly so the bars hold together well

-- Freeze briefly after adding chocolate so the topping sets quickly
+- Freeze briefly after adding the chocolate so the topping sets quickly

 Storage Tips